mattermost/mattermost-test-management/data/test-cases/channels/move-threads/move-from-Private.md

 1. Log into mattermost with User A. Create a Private channel `Private Test Channel` with 3 users example: User A, User B and User C.
 2. Post a message in the Private channel.
 3. Hover on the post and click on the dot menu to see message actions.
-4. `Move Thread` option should not be show to the user.
+4. Click on `Move Thread` option.
 5. Verify a pop up with `Move thread` header appears.
 6. Verify User A is not seeing `New Private test Channel` in the Drop Down
 7. Login as User B.
 8. Go to the `Private Test Channel`.
 9. Move the thread to `New Private test Channel`.
 10. Verify the thread is moved and system message is displayed with the link to `New Private test Channel`.
 11. Try to access the link to `New Private test Channel` in new tab.
-12. Verify the Team not found error is displayed.
+12. Verify error message `Permalink belongs to a deleted message or to a channel to which you do not have access.` is displayed.